rbliu/Memo-Linux/ScientificLinux-6.8/Install_DMstack&Multi-version_management.md

 Here `13.0` can be any ticket or release number (e.g. `tickets/DM-9610`, `w.2017.30`, `12.1`).

 Again, you will get a build number after installation (e.g. `b2954`).
 When you need this version, just type `setup lsst_distrib -t b2954`.

+It is always a good idea to check which version is being setup (by `eups list`) before you run any command.

 ## Links
 Some useful EUPS tutorial: